LoqmanSamani/genetic_algorithms/README.md

 ## An attempt to analyse genetic algorithms

-for more information see also [From Biology to Computation: Exploring Genetic Algorithms](https://medium.com/@samaniloqman91/from-biology-to-computation-exploring-genetic-algorithms-5b090213351f)
+For more information, see also [From Biology to Computation: Exploring Genetic Algorithms](https://medium.com/@samaniloqman91/from-biology-to-computation-exploring-genetic-algorithms-5b090213351f).